techsoft3d/hc-caas-server-deployment/README.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 ```
-In the AMI you can also set them inside the startAll.sh script that starts CaaS (in Docker you can mount this file and do the same).
+In the AMI you can also set the AWS environment variables inside the startAll.sh script that starts CaaS (in Docker you can mount this file and do the same).
 Locate the lines below at the top of the file and set the variables there:
 ```
 #export AWS_ACCESS_KEY_ID=DUMMY
 #export AWS_SECRET_ACCESS_KEY=DUMMY